September 21, 2025

 Engagement tells algorithms your content is worth showing to more people.

-When it comes to friends and family, it's best to view their willingness to buy something as a nice to have versus a requirement for your success.
+When it comes to friends and family, it's best to view their willingness to make a purchase as a “nice to have” versus a “requirement” for your success.

 4. Connect You With Opportunities